Sharp rate for the dual quantization problem: Extended Pierce lemma and applications

 \section{Extended Pierce lemma and applications}

-The aim of this section is to provide a non-asymptotic upper-bound for the optimal dual quantization error in the spirit of \cite{pierce}, which achieves nevertheless the optimal rate of convergence when the size $n$ goes to infinity.
-Like for ``regular'' Voronoi quantization this upper-bound deeply relies on a random quantization argument.
-In fact, it can be established for a (slightly) more general family of error functionals than the ones cosidered so far for dual and regular quantization.
+The aim of this section is to provide a non-asymptotic ``universal" upper-bound for the optimal (extended) $L^p$-mean dual quantization error in the spirit of~\cite{pierce}: it achieves nevertheless the optimal rate of convergence when the size $n$ goes to infinity.
+Like for Voronoi quantization this upper-bound deeply relies on a random quantization argument and will be a key in the proof of the sharp rate (step~2 of the proof of Theorem~\ref{thm:DQRate}).